 Rapidly becoming one of the most popular areas in South West London, Battersea is home to a vibrant mix of young families and professionals.
 Four out of ten residents are aged between 20 and 34.
 Property prices and rents are relatively high, fuelled mainly by the increased desire to live in the area.

 Battersea is characterised by Victorian architecture, and property comprises terraces, grand town houses and conversion flats.
 The waterfront area has been transformed to include new developments of modern, riverside apartments.
-Standing in contrast to the area’s period buildings, some of the most sought-after apartments are located within the waterfront Montevetro building and Norman Foster’s Albion Riverside.
+Standing in contrast to the area’s period buildings, some of the most sought-after apartments are located within the waterfront Sir Richard Rogers’ Montevetro building, Sir Norman Foster’s Albion Riverside & Riverside One, and Battersea Power Station.

 Green spaces in and around Battersea